 As Condoleeza Rice, like her many predecessors, scurries around on yet another mission to bring "peace to the Middle East, peace between Israel and the Arabs" one is reminded of the popular definition of insanity--doing the same thing again and again and again but expecting different results.

-From Rice's point of view, the situation must seem quite absurd.
+is operating on a straightforward assumption: Palestinians are not embracing peace because they don't believe it is possible, or that it is attractive enough.
+The West's task, then, is to draw with increasingly vivid colors the "political horizon" that is the Palestinians' for the asking.From Rice's point of view, the situation must seem quite absurd.
 She must ask herself, don't the Palestinians realize that if they just stop "struggling" they can have the state they are struggling for?
 Perhaps she wonders: why don't Israelis see that, if they just put their cards on the table, the Palestinians are exhausted and ready for a deal?

-This reigning hypothesis is unconsciously based on a misunderstanding of the Arab side.
+The assumption is that both sides want the same thing, yet are too hampered by historical baggage to take the other side's yes for an answer.
+But what if this assumption is wrong?This reigning hypothesis is unconsciously based on a misunderstanding of the Arab side.
 As hard as it is for us to comprehend, we must accept that in the Arab mind, peace with Israel - far from success - still represents capitulation, humiliation and defeat.

-.....In Western eyes, peace is so obviously desirable that the idea that it could be seen negatively is rarely considered.
+What makes no sense is to forget that the Arab-Israeli peace that is a shining prize in Western eyes would be a source of shame and mourning for much of the Muslim world......In Western eyes, peace is so obviously desirable that the idea that it could be seen negatively is rarely considered.
 But try, for a moment, to look at the situation through Arab eyes.
 Peace would be the ultimate ratification of Israel's existence.
 It would be seen as an abject surrender to the West's bid to dominate the Arabs.

 The most pro-peace policy is the one that most convinces the Arabs of Israel's permanence.
 Even the US is far from such a policy, since it will not routinely reject the currently favored back-door means to Israel's destruction, the Palestinian demand for a "right of return" to Israel.